ml-archive/nodes-fe-readme/Documentation/setup-your-machine.md

 If you are not familiar with Yarn, then have a look at their documentation: [https://yarnpkg.com/en/docs](https://yarnpkg.com/en/docs).

 ## VSCode or PHPStorm
-We prefer to use VSCode or PHPStorm, but if you prefer another code editor then talk with [Themi](https://nodes.slack.com/messages/@thpf).
+We prefer to use VSCode or PHPStorm, so you can install whichever you prefer, however if you prefer another code editor then talk with [Themi](https://nodes.slack.com/messages/@thpf).
-VSCode can be downloaded for free, but you will need a license for PHPStorm so ask [Jacob](https://nodes.slack.com/messages/@jafr) for that.
+VSCode can be downloaded for free, but you will need a license for PHPStorm which [Jacob](https://nodes.slack.com/messages/@jafr) can help you with.

-I'm preparing an export of settings/plugins for both editors, which will be uploaded here when ready.
+An export of settings/plugins for both editors are currently being investigated, which will be uploaded here when ready.

 ## Browser